gucasassi/vagrant/README.md

 [02 - Synced Folders:](/02-synced-folders/README.md)
 Virtual machines are convenient for development, but not many people want to edit files using a simple terminal-based editor over SSH.
 In this section we are going to see how to sync files to and from the guest machine with [Vagrant](https://developer.hashicorp.com/vagrant/docs).</br></br>

+[03 - Vagrantfile:](/03-vagrantfile/README.md) We will see what `Vagrantfile` is and what its structure is.
+We will explain the order to load the `Vagrantfile` and we will learn to configure basic settings of a VM.</br></br>